No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 M|TCS = { fₙ ∘ ... ∘ f₁ | all fᵢ:  M|Zᵢ →  M|Zᵢ₊₁ | TCS ⋏ ∀ i, j: fᵢ ≅ fⱼ | TCS }
 ```
 We can regard M|TCS as the composition space of conceptual perspectives:
-Here, each M|Z functions as a semantic symbolization or perspective lens, and M|TCS represents global flows across chained perspectives.
+Here, each M|Z functions as a conceptual symbolization or perspective lens, and M|TCS represents global flows across chained perspectives.

 **Monoid Closure Property:**
 ```